Skip to content

 There are tons of options to fold your Pock Square (flat, triangular, flowers, etc).

-Go on YouTube, pick a tutorial and practice before!
+Go to YouTube, pick a tutorial, and practice before!

-Do you have tailor-made suits with 2 or 3 buttons?
-Then you should not close the last button.
+Do you have tailor-made suits with two or three buttons?
+If so, you leave open the last button.

 The last button on the jacket sleeve (surgeon cuff) must be open.

-Some pants & jackets and some pocket that are sewn.
+Some back pocket pants and front pocket have pockets that are sewn.
 It’s made on purpose, so the suit/pants look nice on you.
 Don’t open and don’t use those pockets.

 boutonniere